 In August of 2019, CAMPO kicked off the development of the Wake Transit Vision Plan Update, which will be a tune-up to certain assumptions made in the original Wake County Transit Plan and an extension of the planning horizon for the Wake County Transit Plan from 2027 to 2030.
 To date, the focus of the plan update has been on reassessing cost and schedule feasibility assumptions for major capital projects, producing a countywide transit market reassessment, and determining remaining financial capacity for additional transit investments through 2020.
 These tasks are substantially complete.
-However, economic uncertainty surrounding the COVID-19 pandemic requires the assumptions made for remaining financial capacity to change, and CAMPO staff is currently working with its Wake Transit partners to update those assumptions to build updated financial scenarios.
+However, the economic uncertainty surrounding the COVID-19 pandemic will likely require the assumptions made for remaining financial capacity to change.
+CAMPO staff will work with our Wake Transit partners to determine next steps for the plan update based on this uncertainty.